markus0x1/Dollar_Hedge/README.md

 # Dollar_Hedge
-An simple dapp to hedge exchange rate risk using tokenized interest bearing stablecoins.
-Developed as part of the ETHOnline 2020 Hackathon (https://ethonline.org/).
+A smart way to hedge forex exchange rate risks.

 ## Motivation
 Stablecoins are a well-known instrument for hedging the volatility of crypto currencies.
 When  supplied to a lending protocol and they become an attractive alternative to a savings accounts.
 However, most Stablecoins are demonised in US dollars.
 This is useful as it allows specialised AMMs such as Curve to trade between them without any wild fluctuations.